 Legal cooperation

-The Parties agree to develop judicial cooperation in civil and commercial matters as regards the negotiation, ratification and implementation of multilateral conventions on civil judicial cooperation and, in particular, the conventions of the Hague Conference on Private International Law in the field of international legal cooperation and litigation as well as the protection of children.The Parties agree to develop judicial cooperation in civil and commercial matters as regards the negotiation, ratification and implementation of multilateral conventions on civil judicial cooperation and, in particular, the conventions of the Hague Conference on Private International Law in the field of international legal cooperation and litigation as well as the protection of children.
+The Parties agree to develop judicial cooperation in civil and commercial matters as regards the negotiation, ratification and implementation of multilateral conventions on civil judicial cooperation [GE proposal to delete rest of sentence and, in particular, the conventions of the Hague Conference on Private International Law in the field of international legal cooperation and litigation as well as the protection of children.]

+[UK proposal: The Parties agree to develop judicial cooperation in civil and commercial matters as regards the negotiation, ratification and implementation of multilateral conventions on civil judicial cooperation and, in particular, the conventions of the Hague Conference on Private International Law]

-As regards judicial cooperation in criminal matters, the Parties will seek to enhance cooperation on mutual legal assistance on the basis of relevant multilateral agreements.
-This would include, where appropriate, accession to, and implementation of, the relevant international instruments of the UN and the Council of Europe closer cooperation with Eurojust
+As regards judicial cooperation in criminal and civil matters, the Parties will seek to enhance cooperation on mutual legal assistance on the basis of relevant multilateral agreements.
+This would include, where appropriate, accession to, and implementation of, the relevant international instruments of the UN, the Council of Europe [GE proposal: and other relevant international platforms and closer cooperation with Eurojust, where that is possible.]
+[UK accept GE proposal]

+[GE Proposal: Article 22

+Law enforcement and security cooperation

+The Particles shall enhance bilateral, regional and international cooperation among law enforcement and security bodies.
+This would include, where appropriate and possible, the cooperation within International Criminal Police Organization (Interpol) and the European Union Agency for Law Enforcement Cooperation (Europol).
+The Parties will actively use the channels of liaison officers/police or security attachés for the purposes of law enforcement and security cooperation.]

+[UK proposal: move to Article 17(2)]

+[GE Proposal Article 23

+Critical infrastructure

+The Parties agree to deepen cooperation in the field of protection and management of critical infrastructure.]

+[UK proposal: move to Article 3]

+[GE Proposal Article 24

+Hybrid threats

+The Parties fully acknowledge the security challenges posed by hybrid warfare.
+Therefore, they consider enhancing and intensifying cooperation for countering and combating hybrid threats. ]

+[UK proposal: : move to Article 3.]

 TITLE V

 ECONOMIC COOPERATION